NaveItay/GPRS_Mobile_Internet_Data-IoT/README.md

 >      gprsSerial.println("AT+CGATT?");		// used to attach or detach the device to packet domain service.
 >      delay(1000);
 >
 >      gprsSerial.println("AT+CIPSHUT");	// will close the GPRS PDP context.
 >      delay(1000);
 >
->      gprsSerial.println("AT+CIPSTATUS");	// returns the current connection status.
+>      gprsSerial.println("AT+CIPSTATUS");// returns the current connection status.
 This command returns the applicable server status, client status, conenction number (for multi-ip) and GPRS bearer info.
 >      delay(2000);
 >
 >      gprsSerial.println("AT+CIPMUX=0");	// used to start a multi-IP connection.